Loading...

 Concept

-6. Risk Index RR: A score that reflects the overall risk by combining the Capability Score and Safety Score.
-It is calculated as: R=C×(1β×S100)R = C \times \left(1 - \frac{\beta \times S}{100} \right).
+6. Risk Index RR: A score that combines capability and safety to reflect overall risk.
+It is calculated as R=C×(1β×S100)R = C \times \left(1 - \frac{\beta \times S}{100} \right).
 The score ranges from 0 to 100.
-The Safety Coefficient β\beta is used to adjust the contribution of the model's Safety Score to the final Risk Index.
-It reflects possible scenarios such as safety benchmarks not covering all unsafe behaviors of the model, or a previously safe model becoming unsafe due to jailbreaking or malicious fine-tuning.
-The default Safety Coefficient is 0.6 for open-weight models and 0.8 for proprietary models.
+The Safety Coefficient β\beta adjusts the contribution of the Safety Score to the final Risk Index, reflecting possibilities such as safety benchmarks not covering all unsafe behavior, or previously safe models becoming unsafe through jailbreaks or malicious fine-tuning.

 前沿AI风险监测平台